Ric Converse

 Richard "Ric" Converse (born December 26, 1979) is an American professional wrestler.
-He is one of the top "heels" on the Southeastern independent circuit, especially in the Carolinas, and currently competes for CWF Mid-Atlantic where he is a record 6-time CWF Mid-Atlantic Champion.
+He is one of the top "heels" on the Southeastern independent circuit, especially in the Carolinas, and previous appearances for CWF Mid-Atlantic where he is a record 6-time CWF Mid-Atlantic Champion.
 He has wrestled for a considerable number of other independent wrestling promotions, most notably, Count Grog's Southern Championship Wrestling, NWA Carolinas, and Pro Wrestling ZERO1-MAX.
 He was also a star in the short-lived AWA Superstars promotion holding both the promotion's world heavyweight title and tag team title (with Xsiris) during 2006 and 2007.

 Early life

 Converse was born in Winston-Salem, North Carolina.
 In 1998, he graduated from Robert B. Glenn High School in Kernersville, North Carolina.
 A victim of bullying as a child, Converse was inspired after watching Hulk Hogan on television and decided on a career as a professional wrestler when he was only 8-years-old.
 On September 15, 1998, Converse enrolled at Ken Spence's School of Pro Wrestling and spent the next four months in training.